-Every year the Academy Awards are given to deserving nominees in the best actor, actress, supporting actor and supporting actress categories.
-Despite some upsets here and undeserving winners there, most of the time, the argument can be made that the Academy gets the awards right.
+Every year Academy Awards are given to deserving nominees in the best actor, actress, supporting actor and supporting actress categories.
+Despite some upsets here and undeserving winners there, most of the time, the argument can be made that the Academy gets these categories right.

 In 2013 Scarlett Johansson played the character Samantha in “Her.”
 Samantha was an artificial intelligence program on the main character’s computer system.

 The performance was emotional, heartfelt and very honest.
 It never once came off as robotic or like a machine.